google/highway/g3doc/quick_reference.md

 *   `HWY_IS_BIG_ENDIAN` expands to 1 on big-endian targets and to 0 on
     little-endian targets.

+*   `HWY_REGISTERS` expands to the number of architectural vector registers available on the current target.

 *   `HWY_MAX_BYTES` is an upper bound on the size of a full vector, suitable for use in `#if` expressions.
 Except for the `HWY_SCALAR` target, it is equal to the vector size if `!HWY_HAVE_SCALABLE`.